nuitrcs/databases_workshop/sql/part2.md

 Join the store table to the address table to add the address information to the store information.

-Select film\_id, category\_id, and name from joining the film\_category and category tables, only where the category\_id is less than 10.

 ### Table Names and Aliases